metricly/metricly-docs/content/integrations/sensu/_index.md

 ```
 9\.
 [Create at least one check in Sensu](https://sensuapp.org/docs/latest/getting-started-with-checks).
 10. **Restart** the Sensu services to pick up the new check and handler.
-11. Check Metricly for your new Sensu events.
+11. Check CloudWisdom for your new Sensu events.

 ## Example